Marketing (MKTG)

 MKTG 348 Digital Marketing (3 credits)

 Prerequisite(s): MKTG 240 or MKTG 300.
-Restriction(s): Business Administration and Fashion Studies majors only.
+Restriction(s): Business Administration majors.
 This is an introductory course in digital marketing.
 It discusses how marketing professionals use the internet and social media as a unique channel to conduct marketing in commercial and non-profit organizations.
-It will use conceptual frameworks and practical approaches to explore how websites, social media, search engines, and mobile apps enhance market-research processes, drive efficiencies in customer acquisition and retention, drive innovations and disruptive change, thus increasing customer and brand value.
+It will use conceptual frameworks and practical approaches to explore how websites, social media, search engines, and mobile apps enhance market research processes, drive efficiencies in customer acquisition and retention, drive innovations and disruptive change, thus increasing customer and brand value.
 Students will apply their learning to complete a real-life project during the course.
-Equivalent course MKTG 489 effective through Summer 2021.

 MKTG 350 Pharmaceutical and Health Care Marketing (3 credits)

-Prerequisite(s): MKTG 240 and MKTG 300.
+Prerequisite(s): MKTG 240 or MKTG 300.
 Restriction(s): Business Administration major.
-A broad overview of the unique roles played by consumers, health care professionals, pharmacists, drug manufacturers, hospitals, clinics, government agencies, health insurers and others in this field that represents more than 20 percent of national GDP.
-Students learn how a complex mosaic of market, economic, social and governmental forces make these dynamic arenas in which to apply marketing theories, strategies and techniques.
-Team-teaching approach, as well as guest lecturers from the pharmaceutical and health care fields.
+This course provides an understanding of the unique role played by consumers, healthcare professionals, pharmacists, drug manufacturers, hospitals, clinics, government agencies, health insurers, and others in this field which represents nearly 20 percent of the national GDP.
+Students learn how a complex mosaic of market, economic, social, and governmental forces and interactions between the various verticals make it a dynamic industry.
+This course provides an overview and applications of marketing principles, strategies, and tactics in the pharmaceutical and healthcare sectors.
+Project-based learning approaches, case studies, field trips, and guest lectures from the pharmaceutical and healthcare fields are employed.

 MKTG 351 Retail Co-op Education (3 credits)